-The following table sets forth information as of [], 20[] regarding those persons who are expected to serve on Carrier's Board of Directors (the "Board") following completion of the distribution and until their respective successors are duly elected and qualified.
-Carrier is in the process of identifying the other persons who are expected to serve on the Board following the completion of the distribution and will include information concerning those persons in an amendment to this information statement.
-Carrier's amended and restated certificate of incorporation will provide that directors will be elected annually.
+The following table sets forth information as of [ ], 2020 regarding those persons who are expected to serve on Carrier's Board of Directors (the "Board") following completion of the distribution and until their respective successors are duly elected and qualified.
+Carrier's amended and restated certificate of incorporation and amended and restated bylaws will provide that directors will be elected annually.